Worthy Park 7yo (61.2%, Rum Nation, Limited Edition, Cask Strength, Pot Still, 3.000 bottles, 2018, L18-134, Jamaica)

 This is not the first Rum from Rum Nation on these pages and not even the first Rhum from Ile de la Réunion.
 Earlier I reviewed a Rhum from Rivière du Mât and I thought that one was nothing short of amazing, even though it was a reduced to a measly 42% ABV.
 Rivière du Mât isn’t even the most popular distillery from the Island, that honorary mention goes to Savanna, and then especially to the Rhum Agricoles Savanna produces.
 Savanna distillery was founded in 1870 in Saint Paul on the north west corner of the island and supposedly made Rhums based on molasses only.
 Fast forward many years.
 Since 1964 the distillery runs a continuous still.
 In 1992 the distillery moved to Bois-Rouge on the north eastern corner of the island, by today’s standard, some 50 kilometres by car.
 Today the distillery makes Rhum Agricoles, for which it is now mostly known, as well as Rhum Traditionelle (molasses based), some of the Rhums are of the high ester kind.

 The Cask Strength series is a somewhat recent addition to the Rum Nation portfolio.
 The first Rum released in this series is actually this 7yo rum from Réunion, probably distilled at Savanna, and matured in ex-Cognac casks.
-Savanna uses a lot of ex-Cognac casks, because may of the official releases have been matured in Cognac casks as well.
+Savanna uses a lot of ex-Cognac casks, because many of the official releases have been matured in Cognac casks as well.
 After this, examples from Jamaica and Guyana were also released.

 Color: Orange Gold.